- EV Charging

 When the STARS Pilot began in 2008, OSU understood it could be a game changer in measuring and managing sustainability within higher education.
 In the summer of 2010, the Sustainability Office began the data gathering process for OSU's first STARS submission.
 This included identifying stakeholders throughout campus that have access to information needed to complete STARS reporting.
 Data collection from most sources occurred during July, August and September.

 During fall 2010, data collection and clarification continued.
 Low hanging fruit was found: a few feasible, immediate institutional changes to achieve additional STARS points were made throughout fall and winter.
 Some of the most challenging aspects of STARS included defining sustainability research and curriculum.
 The Sustainability Office convened teams of researchers and teaching faculty to help create and refine definitions.
 With these definitions, Sustainability Office staff reviewed thousands of courses and thousands of research awards to determine what aspects of the research or teaching activity included sustainability.

 On January 31, 2011, OSU submitted its first report for Fiscal Year 2010 (July 1, 2009-June 30, 2010).
 OSU was the first and only school in Oregon to submit its STARS report on time, by the January 31 deadline.
 This deadline was for the first round of STARS participants and since then, deadlines have been removed so schools can report when convenient for them.
 Princeton Review and the Sierra Club, however, have their own deadlines and rely on STARS data.

-Five times since January 2011, OSU has attained a Gold rating in STARS.
-It was the first school in Oregon to submit its report.
+Seven times since January 2011, OSU has attained a Gold rating in STARS.
+It was the first school in Oregon to submit a report.